What is a Reserve Study?

 - Property age (years since constructed)

-- Scope of common area assets
+- Scope of property assets

 - Property location (for site inspection- based Reserve Studies)

-- Time of Year (in-season or off-season)*
+- Time of Year (busy-season or off-season)*

 What is Percent % Funded?